 My approach is Person-Centred.
 This way of counselling, developed by Carl Rogers, believes that each person has the resources, the strength and knowledge they need to resolve the problem, to develop and move forward with their lives inside themselves.

 With a counsellor offering the '3 core conditions' of empathy or understanding, congruence or being who they really are at any moment and unconditional positive regard or respect and acceptance, the client will be able to discover their own internal strength.
+If there are holistic ways of managing symptoms that trouble you then I can offer easy, practical exercises you can use for yourself, e.g. breathing deeply or grounding yourself in your surroundings.

 It is not simply a way of working for the Person-Centred counsellor, it is a personal way of life and belief.